Contact Lens Care

 Different to a standard eye exam, an eye exam for contact lenses is an additional step that you must take if you want to wear contacts.

 Whereas a comprehensive eye exam includes a test of your visual acuity (using an eye chart), determines your prescription strengths, and checks for several eye conditions, including glaucoma.
 Your contact lens eye exam includes more specialised testing designed to judge which lenses you need and how your eyes will interact with them.

 Are eye exams for contact lenses the same as eye exams for glasses?

-No. An eye exam for a contact lens wearer, or someone who wants to wear contacts, is also different compared to an eye exam for glasses.
+No. An eye exam for a contact lens wearer, or someone who wants to wear contacts, is also different to an eye exam for glasses.